 - First on & last off of the mat, be active, and assist with the same latitude of mobility as the referee. - Match referee always passes on inside path when crossing, AR no closer than the referee. - Mirror the referee w/the freedom to be completely mobile around mat.
-(Approximately 180° opposite). - AR has freedom to move to seek the best position to complement the head official (HO) making calls. - AR should move and be in position to be the extra pair of eyes when and where they are needed. - Lower your level to look underneath in tie-up and head lock situations. - Movement and communication should be constant and are the keys for success. - The AR should not yell across the mat, rather move to circle behind the HO to make your statement. - If the AR questions a situation, the HO should call a conference at the appropriate time. - o Conference away from coaches. - Bring infractions to the referee's immediate attention.
+(Approximately 180° opposite). - AR has freedom to move to seek the best position to complement the head official (HO) making calls. - AR should move and be in position to be the extra pair of eyes when and where they are needed. - Lower your level to look underneath in tie-up and head lock situations. - Movement and communication should be constant and are the keys for success. - The AR should not yell across the mat, rather move to circle behind the HO to make your statement. - If the AR questions a situation, the HO should call a conference at the appropriate time. - Conference away from coaches. - Bring infractions to the referee's immediate attention.
 Cover the front side (when action rotates towards you) and wait for the referee to catch up to the action before rotating 180°. - Be responsible for the match time.
-Make sure the clock starts and stops on the referee's whistle. - Police the designated coaches' area. - Assist the referee with injury, recovery, blood, and HNC protocol (discuss responsibilities before the match). - On boundary situations, be in position to ensure the safety of the wrestlers going out-of-bounds. - The AR must help "catch"/protect the wrestlers from injury, Going into the table, a wall/stage, etc. - Be immediately available to give your opinion on a situation when asked by the referee. - Never be afraid to voice an opinion to the HO; the AR may agree, disagree or have no opinion. - Support the referee when a close but correct call is made. - Never communicate with a coach.
-Direct the coach to the HO. - Be in position to watch the clock w/ wrestlers in your field of vision during the last 10-seconds of the period. - Anticipation is essential for the AR.
+Make sure the clock starts and stops on the referee's whistle. - Police the designated coaches' area. - Assist the referee with injury, recovery, blood, and HNC protocol (discuss responsibilities before the match). - Be immediately available to give your opinion on a situation when asked by the referee. - Never be afraid to voice an opinion to the HO; the AR may agree, disagree, or have no opinion. - Support the referee when a close but correct call is made. - Never communicate with a coach.
+Direct the coach to the HO if questions arise. - Be in position to watch the clock w/wrestlers in your field of vision during the last 10-seconds of the period. - Anticipation is essential for the AR.